 In September, school principals from across the province were invited to nominate their top performing ‘A’ level and GCSE science & maths students.
 This year saw a record number of nominations with 142 individuals put forward for consideration for all three awards.

-Winning students, and their families, attended a prestigious awards ceremony in the Ulster Museum on Thursday 9th January 2020, to recognise their individual achievements.
-Professor Tom Moody, VP Technology Development and Commercialisation, Almac Group, delivered an engaging lecture entitled “Science of our DNA” before presenting the individual and school awards.
+Winning students, and their families, attended a prestigious awards ceremony in the Ulster Museum on Thursday 9th January 2020, to recognize their individual achievements.
+Professor Tom Moody, VP Technology Development and Commercialization, Almac Group, delivered an engaging lecture entitled “Science of our DNA” before presenting the individual and school awards.

-Second place certificate and a cheque for £300 was presented to Aoibheann Quail from St. Louis Grammar School, Kilkeel.
-Sarah O’Callaghan from Thornhill College, Derry received a certificate and £150 cheque for third place.
+Second place certificate and a check for £300 was presented to Aoibheann Quail from St. Louis Grammar School, Kilkeel.
+Sarah O’Callaghan from Thornhill College, Derry received a certificate and £150 check for third place.

 Dr Sally Montgomery, Chairman Hans Sloane Memorial Fund, commented: ‘The achievements of this year’s nominations have been exceptional and is testament to the teachers’ and students’ ability and hard work.
 We would like to extend our congratulations to all the students nominated this year.
 The partnership with Almac and the National Museums ensures that we continue to highlight the importance of STEM to the wonderful achievements of these students.’

-To find out more about the Hans Sloane and Sloane McClay awards, visit www.almacgroup.com/sloanemcclay.
+To find out more about the Hans Sloane and Sloane McClay awards, visit almacgroup.com/sloanemcclay.